|Pregnancy food safety

 Write down

-For ramen and instant noodles during pregnancy, note brand or restaurant, timing, amount, temperature, storage, and the exact uncertainty.
+For ramen during pregnancy, note the brand or restaurant, timing, toppings, broth temperature, and the exact uncertainty.

 medical_services